suryajeetlondhe/flutter_interview_questions/README.md

 ✅ So, Scaffold is like a page layout manager that helps you quickly build standard UI screens.

 ---

-66) What is the purpose of the Expanded widget in Flutter?
+66.What is the purpose of the Expanded widget in Flutter?
+---
-    The Expanded widget is used inside flexible widgets like Row, Column, or Flex to make a child take up the remaining available space.
+The Expanded widget is used inside flexible widgets like Row, Column, or Flex to make a child
+    take up the remaining available space.

 It helps in building responsive UIs by distributing space among widgets.